Association of North American Graduate Programs in the Conservation of Cultural Property: Harvard Art Museums, Straus Center for Conservation and Technical Studies

-The Straus Center for Conservation and Technical Studies provides research, analysis, and treatments for the Harvard Art Museums’ collection, consisting of more than 250,000 objects in all media, ranging in date from antiquity to the present.
-The Department of Technical Studies became the first institution worldwide to use scientific methods to study fine art when it was founded at the end of 1927 by Edward W. Forbes, director of Harvard University's Fogg Museum.
-In 1994, the center was renamed the Straus Center for Conservation and Technical Studies in honor of Philip A. and Lynn Straus, who were longtime benefactors of the Harvard Art Museums.
+The Straus Center for Conservation and Technical Studies provides research, analysis, and treatments for the Harvard Art Museums’ collection.
+In 1994, the center was renamed the Straus Center for Conservation and Technical Studies in honor of Philip A. and Lynn Straus, who were longtime financers of the Harvard Art Museums.
 The Straus Center includes the Forbes Pigment Collection and the Gettens Collection of Binding Media and varnishes.
 It houses over 2,500 pigment samples.